qmcurrents/gimic/doc/input.rst

 Section: integral
 ~~~~~~~~~~~~~~~~~

+magnet\_axis=X]
-magnet\_axis=X] Specify the magnetic field along the direction which is
+    Specify the magnetic field along the direction which is
     orthogonal to the molecular plane, but parallel to the integration
     plane.

-Vector which specifies the direction of the magnetic field.

-Calculate the mod(J) integral, this is useful to verify that the actual
+Calculate the mod(J) integral
+    This is useful to verify that the actual
     integration grid is sensible in “tricky” molecules.

 Integrate the tensor components
     If a calculation has been preformed on a even spaced grid, generate a
-grid suitable for Gaussian integration by doing Lagrange interpolation
+    grid suitable for Gaussian integration by doing Lagrange interpolation.

-Polynomial order of the Lagrange Interpolation Polynomials

 Grid to be used for calculating the currents.
     See the ”Grids“ section
     for a description of how to specify grids.

-All output is collected in ``gimic.out``.
+All output is collected in ``gimic.out``